CodepediaOrg/codepediaorg.github.io/_posts/2016-07-28-how-to-migrate-programming-blog-from-wordpress-to-jekyll.md

 [^11]: <https://daringfireball.net/projects/markdown/>

-I hope you've found this useful and after you will have migrated to Jekyll, we hope you'll join our [Coding Friend Program](http://www.codingpedia.org/friends/) so we can easier republish your articles or, even better, do it yourself with a [pull request](https://github.com/Codingpedia/codingpedia.github.io/blob/master/CONTRIBUTING_POST.md).
+I hope you've found this useful and after you will have migrated to Jekyll, join our [Coding Friend Program](http://www.codingpedia.org/friends/) so we can easier republish your articles or, even better, do it yourself with a [pull request](https://github.com/Codingpedia/codingpedia.github.io/blob/master/CONTRIBUTING_POST.md).

 ## References